kaikuzai/agentic-ai-observation-experiment/README.md

 ## Contact & Support

-For questions or support: contact the MCAT team.
+For questions or support: contact me using dylan.okyere@gmail.com

 ---